nunoacor/app-vidaa/README.md

 I am currently focussing on those:
 - Adding as many apps as possible requested by users
 - Making it work on Modern TVs using a DNS method
-- Making it so you only need to add 1 line to add an entire app
 - Adding custom app repo support

 ## This project is inspired by this blog: